-Most of the development within the district has been focused on residential apartments.
+Most of the development within and around the district has continued to be focused on residential apartments.
 The demand for this type of housing across the City has remained very high and vacancy rates in some areas are at or below two percent.
-One larger building was completed in August off of Fairhaven, and another is under construction in the same area off of Maple Grove Drive that will come online later in 2015.
-The Town of Verona has approved the construction of some apartments at the NW corner of Fitchrona Road and Nesbitt that will also be completed in late 2015.

-Oakwood Corporation has proposed an 80+ unit affordable housing development at the area near Stonecreek Drive and Highway PD (the westernmost part of the empty parcel there).
-This has gotten initial approval by the City and has my support.
+A project from Oakwood Corporation for an 80 unit affordable housing development at the area near Stonecreek Drive and Highway PD (the westernmost part of the empty parcel there) was approved this year and construction will begin in early 2016.
+This project has my full support as a part of the City's overall affordable housing strategy.
+There is a lot of misinformation about what "affordable housing" really is, particularly related to Section 42 tax credits.
 Please note, this is not "Section 8" housing.
-The developer, with the City's backing, will be using tax incentivized financing to develop most units that are below market rate rents.
+The developer (Oakwood), with the City's backing, will be using tax incentivized financing to develop most units that are below market rate rents.
 It also includes some family-friendly three bedroom units in the mix.
-This development is part of a larger effort by the City to increase the stock of affordable housing options.

-At the request of residents, I have initiated a process to review and adjust the zoning for the empty farmland parcel that is next to Chavez Elementary.
+Planning staff will begin the process to update the City's Comprehensive Plan in 2016.
+At the request of residents, I will use this review process to adjust the zoning for the empty farmland parcel that is next to Chavez Elementary.
 Under the Cross Country Neighborhood Plan this area is zoned for medium density development.
-Given the incremental increases in density that all of the most recent developments have added, I am proposing an amendment to the Plan to decrease the zoning in this area to single family in the interior and slightly higher density on the Maple Grove corridor.
-This process will be complete this winter.
+Given the incremental increases in density that all of the most recent developments have added, I am proposing an amendment to the plan to decrease the zoning in this area to single family in the interior and slightly higher density on the Maple Grove corridor.

 Road Construction and Traffic Concerns: